Pony-House/Client/info/dev/preparing-changelog.md

 - Drag drop file fixed.
 - Emoji limite size fix
 - Some parts from the space category css is fixed
+- No Room messages view fixed.
+Now the message will not appear if the space has at least a category or room.